hmrc/ui-test-runner/README.md

 ### Configuration

-- System property `browser` must be set to execute tests.
+- System property `browser` must be set in order to execute tests.
 Arguments `chrome`, `edge` and `firefox` are available.
-- System property `environment` must be set to execute tests.
+- System property `environment` must be set in order to execute tests.
 Arguments `local`, `dev`, `qa` and `staging` are typically available, but will depend on your project configuration.
 See an [example](https://github.com/hmrc/platform-test-example-ui-tests/blob/main/src/test/resources/application.conf).
 - System property `accessibility.assessment` is available to enable or disable the accessibility assessment.
 Arguments `true` and `false` are available, the default is `true`.
 - System property `security.assessment` is available to enable or disable the security assessment.
 Arguments `true` and `false` are available, the default is `false`.
 - System property `browser.option.headless` is available to enable or disable headless browser mode.
 Arguments `true` and `false` are available, the default is `true`.